-Dedicated hardware support in frontend and backend cards could provide the possibility of swapping transmit and receive paths, hence allowing an automatic measurement of cable length imbalance and consequent compensation [12].
+Future revisions of the frontend and backend electronics might be endowed with dedicated hardware support in order to provide the possibility of swapping transmit and receive paths, hence allowing an automatic measurement of cable length imbalance and consequent compensation [12].

 Where applicable, the digital implementation of PTP will benefit a lot from a TTC optical distribution.
-The communication medium asymmetry would then be negligible obtaining a $\pm$ 4 ns timing system over an extended transmission range.
+The communication medium asymmetry would then be negligible obtaining a ± 4 ns timing system over an extended transmission range.